kaustubhkp/SportResults/README.md

 ### Retrofit
 - **Networking:** Retrofit is used to make API calls to retrieve sports results from remote servers.

-### JUnit 5
-- **Unit Testing:** JUnit 5 is used for writing unit tests to ensure the reliability of individual components.

-### Espresso
-- **UI Testing:** Espresso is utilized for UI testing to ensure the correct behavior of UI components.

-## Important Code Portions to Review

 - **JUnit 5 Tests:** Check the unit tests for critical business logic and use cases.
 The `./gradlew clean test` command generates a unit test report.

   <img width="403" alt="Screenshot 2024-01-29 at 5 34 16 PM" src="https://github.com/kaustubhkp/SportResults/assets/15397741/a325737b-09cc-4881-8b37-ee8bb899863c">